 Attachment to Details

-Two minutes into the meeting I realized it is not about “we will need a sales pipeline in a year from now”, as it was more than a year before the product was ready for manufacture.
-It was on “this is the future sales pipeline”.
-The rest were kindly asked for our opinion, but it was already too late for that.
+Two minutes into the meeting I realized it was not about “we will need a sales pipeline in a year from now”, as it was more than a year before the product was ready for manufacturing.
+The meeting was about “this is the future sales pipeline”.
+The rest of us were kindly asked for our opinion, but it was already too late for that.

 In the next chapter, we’re going to take the idea of avoiding Details to the extreme.
-Have none whatsoever and let everyone do whatever they want or need.
-I hope you find this idea horrific as I am, because the next chapter is about Restrictions.
+Have none whatsoever! and let everyone do whatever they want or need!